Linux kernel: vulnerability allows information disclosure - Breaking Latest News

 A local attacker can exploit a vulnerability in the Linux kernel to disclose information.

-The vulnerability was classified using the CVE designation system (Common Vulnerabilities and Exposures) by the individual serial number CVE-2023-1611.
+The vulnerability is identified with the unique CVE identification number (Common Vulnerabilities and Exposures) CVE-2023-1637 traded.

 Systems affected by the vulnerability at a glance